EPAM Systems (NYSE:EPAM) Releases Q3 2021 Earnings Guidance

+EPAM Systems (NYSE:EPAM) last issued its quarterly earnings results on Thursday, August 5th.
+The information technology services provider reported $2.05 EPS for the quarter, topping analysts’ consensus estimates of $1.94 by $0.11.
+The company had revenue of $881.40 million for the quarter, compared to analyst estimates of $861.36 million.
+EPAM Systems had a net margin of 13.12% and a return on equity of 18.89%.
+EPAM Systems’s revenue was up 39.4% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $1.46 earnings per share.
+Sell-side analysts anticipate that EPAM Systems will post 7.13 EPS for the current fiscal year.

-In related news, CFO Jason D. Peterson sold 800 shares of the company’s stock in a transaction dated Friday, June 4th.
-The shares were sold at an average price of $483.00, for a total value of $386,400.00.
-Following the transaction, the chief financial officer now directly owns 10,380 shares in the company, valued at $5,013,540.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Boris Shnayder sold 1,250 shares of the company’s stock in a transaction dated Thursday, July 15th.
-The shares were sold at an average price of $538.43, for a total transaction of $673,037.50.
-Following the completion of the transaction, the senior vice president now owns 7,454 shares in the company, valued at $4,013,457.22.
+In other EPAM Systems news, Director Karl Robb sold 2,044 shares of EPAM Systems stock in a transaction on Wednesday, August 11th.
+The shares were sold at an average price of $601.09, for a total value of $1,228,627.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Jason D. Peterson sold 2,000 shares of the business’s stock in a transaction dated Wednesday, August 11th.
+The stock was sold at an average price of $606.50, for a total transaction of $1,213,000.00.
+Following the sale, the chief financial officer now directly owns 11,580 shares of the company’s stock, valued at $7,023,270.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 18,481 shares of company stock worth $9,588,084.
-Corporate insiders own 4.80% of the company’s stock.
+Over the last ninety days, insiders sold 17,681 shares of company stock valued at $9,201,684.
+Insiders own 4.80% of the company’s stock.

 EPAM Systems, Inc engages in the provision of software product development and digital platform engineering services.
 It operates through the following geographical segments: North America, Europe, and Russia.
 The company was founded by Leonid Lozner and Arkadiy Dobkin in 1993 and is headquartered in Newtown, PA.